Part of the Security audit

 How often should I check my SSL certificate?

-Monthly is a good baseline.
-Most certificates auto-renew, but renewal failures happen.
-A scheduled scan catches expiration before your visitors do.
+Monthly is a good start.
+Most certificates renew on their own, but failures happen.
+A regular scan catches it before your visitors do.

 What happens when an SSL certificate expires?

-Browsers show a full-page warning that blocks visitors.
+Browsers show a full-page warning that blocks access to your site.
 Most people leave immediately.
-Your site is technically still online but effectively unreachable.
+Your site is still online but effectively unreachable until the certificate is renewed.

 Is a free SSL certificate good enough?